jgm/commonmark-hs/commonmark-extensions/test/fancy_lists.md

 ````````````````````````````````

-Note that with decimal enumerators and Upper Alpha or Upper
+Note that with Upper Alpha or Upper Roman style list items
-Roman style, we require at least two spaces after the list
+followed by periods, we require at least two spaces after the list
 marker in order to avoid capturing initials:

 ```````````````````````````````` example